-• Short-term financial assets and liabilities

-For financial assets and financial liabilities that have a short-term maturity (less than twelve months), the carrying amounts, which are net of impairment, are a reasonable approximation of their fair value.

-Loans and advances to customers

-The fair values of loans and receivables are estimated by discounted cash flow models that incorporate assumptions for credit risks, probability of default and loss given default estimates.
+- Short-term financial assets and liabilities - For financial assets and financial liabilities that have a short-term maturity (less than twelve months), the carrying amounts, which are net of impairment, are a reasonable approximation of their fair value. - Loans and advances to customers credit risks, probability of default and loss given default estimates.
 Since comparable data is not available, Credit risk is derived using, historical experience, management view and other information used in its collective impairment models.